YanaKalashnikova/rsschool-2019Q1-cv/cv.md

-#Yana Kalashnikova#
+# Yana Kalashnikova

-0. ##email: kalashnikova.yana3@gmail.com | mobile: +375447852164 h2
+## email: kalashnikova.yana3@gmail.com | mobile: +375447852164

-0. ##Summary: h2
+## Summary

-* I am Junior Front-end Developer with more than 1 year of experience in IT.
+I am Junior Front-end Developer with more than 1 year of experience in IT.
 I have good knowledge in JavaScript, HTML5 and CSS3.
 I am positive, social and easy-going person, who always demonstrate very good collaboration with team members.
 Also I have strong skills in problem-solving and business communications.
 I am ready to obtain new responsibilities and looking for interesting experience!

-0. ##Skills: h2
+## Skills
 JavaScript, HTML, CSS, HTML5, CSS3, React, Bootstrap

-0. ##Code example: h2
+## Code example

 ```html
   <head>